 When you sign up for Time4Learning, you can help us place your child at the appropriate math level.
 Once placed, you have access to the grade level materials for the year ahead so in areas where the student is ready for even more challenge, you can click ahead.
 This is especially important for gifted children, who are often asynchronous in skills development.
 It’s not unusual for a 7th grader to be stronger in algebra than in geometry, for instance.
 With Time4Learning, your child can pick and choose those lessons that are most meaningful to him or her (and to you!).
 If a parent wants to change a grade level up or down permanently, we can shift the student easily.

 Sign Up now with our satisfaction guarantee.
-If you are not totally pleased, cancel in the first 14 days and get 100% of your payment refunded.
-There is no contract so you can cancel at any time.
+If you are not totally pleased, cancel in the first 14-days and get 100% of your payment refunded.

 Or to ask other parents, click through to the Time4Learning parent’s forum.